Olde Oddities

 Page of Madness

 A silent film from Japan made in 1926 about an insane asylum.
 The plot involves a man who gets a janitorial job at the asylum to be with his insane wife, but the details are hard to decipher due to the nature of the film and the fact that there are no intertitles or live narrators (benshi).
-Most of the movie is an impressive collection of cinematography tricks such as super-impositions, camera angles, harsh contrasts and lighting, distortions, a frantic barrage of images, and rapid cutting, even pyschedelic/surreal sequences, all to impress on the viewer the madness of the insane as they dance, run and yell on screen.
+Most of the movie is an impressive collection of cinematography tricks such as super-impositions, camera angles, harsh contrasts and lighting, distortions, a frantic barrage of images, and rapid cutting, even psychedelic/surreal sequences, all to impress on the viewer the madness of the insane as they dance, run and yell on screen.
 Praised by film-schools, this is avant-garde even today and technically interesting, but nothing beyond that.

 Vampyr (AKA The Strange Adventure of David Gray)